I’m an Integrative therapist - what’s that?

 My therapy qualification and experience

-You could say I've been training for this role all my adult life, learning about myself and other people.
+Though you could say I've been training for this role all my adult life, learning about myself and other people.
 I've also worked as a mentor, harassment and bullying advisor, Mental Health First Aider, and developed a mental health peer support group.

 Nowadays, alongside one-to-one therapy sessions, I like to explore my creative side through producing guided meditations, writing articles, and the occasional Instagram post.